Feel Good India

 Despite brutish instances of intolerance periodically, over a billion people with a trillion differences live together peacefully.
 That’s like saying the populations of both the Americas and Europe, with all their dissimilarities and more, living together!
 Now, you get the picture.

-As a country, and we as a people have rejected the extremes.
+As a country, and we as a people, have rejected the extremes.
 And that perhaps is the mantra or secret of our success.
-Emotive issues can sway us for a while, but out pendulum comes to rest at the center after all.
+Emotive issues can sway us for a while, but our pendulum comes to rest at the center after all.
 Because we are a moderate people, with moderate views and have learnt to live and let live.

-Because our primary education system, our history books, our parents and grand parents, as well as our ethos, has taught us that whatever we maybe, we are Indians first!
+Because our primary education system, our history books, our parents and grand parents, as well as our ethos, have taught us that whatever we maybe, we are Indians first!